loboris/MicroPython_K210_LoBo/README.md

 <br>

 This implementation is based on [**MaixPy**](https://github.com/sipeed/MaixPy)<br>
-Based on kendryte-freertos-sdk it brings many new features:
+Based on *kendryte-freertos-sdk* (modified to include some needed features not yet implemented) it brings many new features:

 * MicroPython core based on latest build from [main Micropython repository](https://github.com/micropython/micropython), unchanged except for the thread support.
 * Refactored **_thread** module with many new features, based on my [MicroPython for ESP32](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/thread) _thread module